Chart Color Schemes

 The level of residential development activity in Wattle Grove is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Wattle Grove has had around 5 new homes approved each year.
-Between FY-21 and FY-25, approximately 29 homes were approved, with another 4 approved so far in FY-26.
-The population decline in recent years suggests that new supply has kept pace with demand, offering good choice to buyers.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Wattle Grove has seen around 7 new homes approved each year.
+Over the past 5 financial years, between FY21 and FY25, approximately 35 homes were approved, with a further 5 approved in FY26 so far.
+The declining population suggests that new supply is likely keeping up with demand, offering good choice to buyers.

-New dwellings are developed at an average cost of $487,000, indicating a focus on the premium segment.
-In FY-26, $725,000 in commercial development approvals have been recorded, showing minimal commercial activity.
-Compared to Greater Sydney, Wattle Grove has significantly reduced construction levels (92.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-This level is also below national average, reflecting the area's maturity and possible planning constraints.
-All new construction has been standalone homes, preserving the suburban nature of the location and attracting space-seeking buyers.
+New dwellings are developed at an average expected construction cost of $487,000, indicating a focus on the premium segment with upmarket properties.
+This year, $725,000 in commercial development approvals have been recorded, suggesting minimal commercial development activity compared to previous years.
+When measured against Greater Sydney, Wattle Grove shows substantially reduced construction, 90.0% below the regional average per person.
+This scarcity of new properties typically strengthens demand and prices for existing properties.
+Nationally, this level is also below average, reflecting the area's maturity and possible planning constraints.
+New development consists of 50.0% standalone homes and 50.0% townhouses or apartments, marking a significant departure from existing housing patterns which are currently 97.0% houses.
+This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development